 The impact of this network of transnational actors creates new types of formal and informal jurisdictions where the idea of the border and the subjects within and outside its dominion are both affected and altered.
 As a result, the border ceases to be an entity or formulation of exteriority.
 Instead it is internalized, absorbed, and reproduced by subjects, bodies, and institutional forms in an autopoietic cycle of control.

 If the social cohesion of the nation-state was once citizenship: what, then, is an appropriate form of political identification that could account for the networked corpo-state of exception that has rendered contemporary life neither local nor global?
 Is it possible to reconsider the notion of the border in a way that reconsiders the fantasy of preservation and the fear of contamination that has become inherent to its definition?
 How does a shifting conception of the border (in geographic boundaries or gender polyphony, for example) alter the interfaces between inside and outside?

 Can we imagine political agency and ethics without any of these distinctions?
-During the course of Parallax Drift, faculty members Micha Cárdenas, Julia Morandeira, Victoria Ivanova, and The Otolith Group will look beyond traditionally held ideas of the political subject and instead consider alternate, or oft-overlooked positions from which to question, navigate, and alter these dominant economic, political, and social conditions.
+During the course of Parallax Drift, faculty members Micha Cárdenas, Julia Morandeira, Victoria Ivanova, The Otolith Group, RAQS Media Collective, The Cross Border Initiative (Teddy Cruz and Fonna Forman), and Felicity D. Scott will look beyond traditionally held ideas of the political subject and instead consider alternate, or oft-overlooked positions from which to question, navigate, and alter these dominant economic, political, and social conditions.